lennig/rectangleOverlap/README.md

 # rectangleOverlap
-Given two rectangles in (x,y) space compute whether or not they overlap.
-If they do not, provide their axis of separation
+Given two rectangles in (x,y) space computes whether or not the two rectangles overlap.
+If they do not overlap, optionally provide their axis of separation.

 Computes whether two rectangles in (x,y) space overlap one another.
 If they do not, optionally provides the axis of separation.

-How to use:
+**How to use:**
 Instantiate a rectangle rect1 like this:
   Rectangle rect1 = new Rectangle(x, y, w, h, r)

   where
    (x,y) = center of rect1
    (w,h) = width and height of rect1